This is one of the most beautiful and tasty things to come out of my oven recently.

 - Align the ropes vertically, side by side, and start braiding, twisting the left and middle, then the right and middle.
 Repeat until you reach the other end.

 - Pinch the three strands on then end together to seal the end and tuck under the loaf.
 Do the same thing on the other end of the loaf.

 - Liberally sprinkle cornmeal on a Pizza Peel (paddle) and place the braided dough on it.

 - Do the same with the other three pieces of dough.

-- Cover with a towel and let rise at room temperature for about an hour, or until soft, puffy, and almost doubled.
+- Cover with a warm, damp towel and let rise at room temperature for about two hours, or until soft, puffy, and almost doubled.